NovoNordisk-OpenSource/decentralized-tech-radar/docs/dev_docs/merger.md

 This can be used to create an overview of e.g. an entire department's tech stack, which can be used for reviews, analysis, or other types of breakdowns.

+The merger ensures that no duplicates appear in the merged file.
+It checks the documents line by line and adds blips to a set of seen names and will remove any duplicate found in the future if it is in the same ring (this may be changed for LLM duplicate handling later).

+The verifier uses a alt_names map to ensure that alternative names are counted as the same thing.
+E.g. C#, CSharp, CS will all be mapped the same value ensuring they are counted as the same thing.
+Currently this value is hardcoded.

 #### [1] [User Docs: Formatting specification files.](../user_docs/spec_file_format.md)

 ## Functions